 Missing and Incorrect Information

 IRS data indicates that a significant percentage of the Forms 1042-S, Foreign Person’s U.S. Source Income Subject to Withholding, and 1042-T, Annual Summary and Transmittal of Forms, filed with the Internal Revenue Service had incorrect or erroneous information, including invalid income codes, invalid tax rates, boxes requiring an entry left blank, and recipient identified as “Unknown.”
 In general, an “unknown recipient” is a recipient from whom no documentation, or incomplete documentation, has been received by a withholding agent.
 An unknown recipient is always subject to withholding at the maximum applicable rate.
-See the list of the ten most common errors found during the processing of Form 1042-S, Foreign Person's U.S. Source Income Subject to Withholding.
+See the list of the ten most common errors found during the processing of Form 1042-S.

 Generally, a Taxpayer Identification Number (TIN) is required on Form 1042-S, to reduce the tax rate of withholding that a withholding agent must apply tax to less than 30%.
 Exceptions include certain code-based reductions (such as portfolio interest) and treaty rates on marketable securities (such as on most stocks and bonds paid through a brokerage).
 The TIN is the social security number (SSN) issued by the Social Security Administration (SSA), IRS Individual Taxpayer Identification Number (ITIN), or an Employer Identification Number (EIN) issued by the IRS.
 If the sole purpose of supplying a TIN is to request treaty benefits, the recipient’s Foreign TIN can also now be used to identify the recipient that is a resident of a treaty country.
 In any case, if the withholding agent has the TIN, FTIN or GIIN (Global Intermediary Identification Number) of the recipient, these are required to be entered on the Form 1042-S.